Solamente0/bunny-stream-android/docs/ManageVideosApi.md

 //import org.openapitools.client.models.*

-val apiInstance = ManageVideosApi() val libraryId : kotlin.Long = 789 // kotlin.Long |
+val apiInstance = ManageVideosApi() val libraryId : kotlin.Long = 789 // kotlin.Long | The ID of the video library where the video will be created.
-val videoCreateVideoRequest : VideoCreateVideoRequest =  // VideoCreateVideoRequest |
+val videoCreateVideoRequest : VideoCreateVideoRequest =  // VideoCreateVideoRequest | Video model containing details for the new video.
+Title is required. try {
-try {
     val result : VideoModel = apiInstance.videoCreateVideo(libraryId, videoCreateVideoRequest)
     println(result)